fierceoj/triage-tools/README.md

 Check the reputation of an IP, URL, or file hash.

 ### malwhere
-Where is there malicious content?
+Where is the malicious content?
 Decode, deobfuscate, and analyze suspicious code/traffic/data.

 ### pdftriage
 Triage suspicious PDF attachments.